JeffreyBenjaminBrown/digraphs-with-text/Hash/the-hash-language.md

 Parentheses can be used for joints as well -- as in, for instance, `gold #(produced by) a goose`.

-## Relationship templates can also be in relationships
+## Relationship templates can be in relationships
 As described earlier, when you add `a #needs b` to the graph, the effect is to add (if they don't already exist) `a`, `b`, the relationship `a #needs b`, and the relationship template `_ needs _`.
 That template can itself be in a relationship.

 As an example, adding `(_ needs _) #(is equivalent to) (_ requires _)` would create (if they don't already exist) the "needs" template, the "requires" template, and the "is equivalent to" template, and would use the "is equivalent to" template to relate the other two.